Compare the Best Credit Cards (June 2025)

 3. Our pick for the best free rewards and benefits credit card (no annual fee card): The American Express Airpoints Card - $0/year fee.
 Earn $1 of rewards (Airpoints Dollars) for every $100 spent, redeemable at the Airpoints Store (with 6,000+ reward options) or on flights.
 Bonus Offer: 50 bonus Airpoints Dollars when you apply, are approved and spend $750 on your new Card within the first 3 months.
 New Card Members only.

-a) Our pick for the rewards is the American Express Gold Rewards Card.
+- a) Our pick for the rewards is the American Express Gold Rewards Card.
 It offers a generous AMEX point earning ($1 = 2 points, and these points can be redeemed for statement credit, flights and other rewards).
 It also offers two $100 dining credit every year.
-Our review explains the Gold Rewards card further.
+Our review explains the American Express Gold Rewards card further.

-For pure cashback, we suggest considering the.
-For pure cashback without anything complicated, the SBS Visa Credit Card gives you 67 cents for every $100 you spend on the card with no annual fee.
+- b) For pure cashback without anything complicated, the SBS Visa Credit Card gives you 67 cents for every $100 you spend on the card with no annual fee.
 You don't need to be a SBS Bank customer either.

-b) Our pick for the best cashback and general rewards (high earner, business owner etc.): If you earn 'six figures' and have a high-end lifestyle and a work situation that lets you charge back expenses to your company or employer, the American Express Platinum Charge Card is unique and rewarding.
+- d) Our pick for the best cashback and general rewards (high earner, business owner etc.): If you earn 'six figures' and have a high-end lifestyle and a work situation that lets you charge back expenses to your company or employer, the American Express Platinum Charge Card is unique and rewarding.
 However, the card fee is not cheap ($1,250/year fee) but cardholders enjoy extensive reward, travel, hotel, dining and insurance benefits.
 If you're a business owner, the annual fee is tax deductible while the benefits/rewards are not subject to fringe benefit tax.
 As a background, 200 points = $1 of statement credit (i.e. cashback on your spend), and cardholders earn 2 points per $1 spent.
 If you can chargeback work expenses and tend to spend $3,000+ a month on your card and use the extensive benefits, this card will most likely deliver value.

 5. Our pick for the lowest interest rate credit card: The Kiwibank Zero Visa - $0/year fee.
 This card offers a strong 12.90% p.a. interest rate, low card fees and a 1.99% p.a. balance transfer offer.
 If you don't always pay off your credit card, but have a regular income and don't drag balances, Kiwibank's offer is likely to be the most cost-effective.